AustralianSynchrotron/openday-scavenger/README.md

 For the Pull Request please request either Andreas or Stephen as a reviewer.

+The along with the PR requirement, the `main` branch is also protected by a status check.
+The status check runs a GitHub action that checks the linting and formatting with `ruff` and runs the tests with `pytest`.
+The use of the pre-commit hook should ensure the linter and formatter pass.

 ## Add a Puzzle
 The heart and soul of the scavenger hunt web application are its puzzles.
 This sections describes the process of adding a puzzle and integrating it into the user experience and administration flow.